 Jacuzzi Twin A

-Upon entering your accommodations, you’ll immediately find green tea and coffee provided in your room.
-A note to my fellow coffee drinkers: while green tea can often be found in Japanese hotel rooms, coffee isn’t so commonplace.
-Most of the time, you’ll have to head to the front lobby or restaurant to take your first sip of that sweet, morning pick-me-up.
-In the bathroom, you’ll find a plethora of toiletries including the desirable Shiseido brand facial products and a skin-enriching bath bomb to use at your discretion.
-You might think all this opulence comes at a high price, but surprisingly the rates for the Mito Plaza Hotel are comparable to mid-quality hotels in Tokyo.
+Upon entering your accommodations, you’ll immediately find green tea and coffee.
+There will also be a bounty of toiletries, including Shiseido brand facial products and a skin-enriching bath bomb to use at your discretion.
+You might think all this opulence comes at a high price, but surprisingly the rates for the Mito Plaza Hotel are comparable to mid-range hotels in Tokyo.

 Personally, the most exciting part of my room was the electronic panel on my nightstand.
-Not only could I set my alarm clock, but I could also control every light in the room and open and close the curtains without even picking my head up from the feather pillows.
+Not only could I set my alarm clock, but I could also control the lights and open and close the curtains without picking even my head up from the feather pillows.

 Shisen Han Ten

 The Mito Plaza Hotel is located 15 minutes away from the JR Mito Station (a free shuttle is available), but you don’t have to venture into the city for a delicious meal.
 You can choose from six eateries within the hotel.
 The Yoshikawa restaurant serves Japanese food for lunch from 11:00-14:30 and dinner from 17:00-22:00.
-If you want a show with your meal, go to Teppanyaki Jin to watch master chefs prepare a course steak meal before your eyes.
-If you’re tired of eating Japanese food every day, try Shisen Han Ten for Chinese or the Rose Terrace Restaurant for French-Italian fusion.
-Note that the Rose Terrace Restaurant is the only place that serves breakfast.
-If you don’t want a full meal, go to Sweets Boutique Palette for cake and coffee, or the Café and Bar Plaza in the Atrium Garden which serves afternoon tea, snacks, and alcohol in the evening.
+At Teppanyaki Jin, you can watch master chefs prepare a course steak meal right before your eyes.

-In addition to being an excellent place to stay during an overnight trip from Tokyo, the Mito Plaza Hotel is famous among Ibaraki’s locals as the best place to hold a wedding due to its several rental banquet rooms and theaters.
-During your stay, especially in June, you might get lucky and see a Shinto wedding!
+In addition to being an excellent place to stay during an overnight trip from Tokyo, the Mito Plaza Hotel is famous among Ibaraki’s locals as the best place to hold a wedding in one of its several rental banquet rooms and theaters.
+During your stay, especially in June, you might get lucky and see a Japanese wedding party!